Winnipeg will continue to see seasonably cool conditions this week with another round of showers arriving tonight.

 Long Range Outlook

-Winnipeg’s seasonal daytime high is currently -11°C while the seasonal overnight low is -20°C.
+Today’s seasonal daytime high in Winnipeg is 17°C while the seasonal overnight low is 3°C.